Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 the same name).

 Visual observations also support stacking, by specifying `Observation Stacks` to a value greater than 1.
-The visual observations from the last `stackSize-1` steps will be stacked on the last dimension (channel dimension).
+The visual observations from the last `stackSize` steps will be stacked on the last dimension (channel dimension).

 When using `RenderTexture` visual observations, a handy feature for debugging is